8area8/work-calendar/doc/calendar.usecase.md

 ## Admin usage

+- all features of user
 - Select a day to access the employee modification on that day

 ## The select bar

 The select bar allows you to select an employee by name.

+- If the selection bar is empty, then the mode will be the general mode.
+- If the selection bar is focused on an employee, then the selection bar will be focused on the filtered mode.

+## Day selection

+We can click on a day in the calendar to access the workers of that day in a new window.

+> Note: users have read-only access.

+## Overview of a day

+The overview of a day displays a small tooltip with the names of today's employees.